-If a parent needs to drop items off for their children, office staff will meet you at the main entry.
+If a parent/guardian needs to drop items off for their children, office staff will meet you at the main entry.

-Toys and Electronics
+Toys

-All toys, cards, fidgets, cell phones and electronic devices should be left at home.
+All toys, cards and fidgets, should be left at home.
 School is not responsible for lost, damaged, or stolen items.